 UK Government data suggests those aged 17 – 24 are more than twice as likely to be involved in an accident as those aged 25-39. (‘The Road Safety Statement 2019: A Lifetime of Road Safety, Department for Transport)

 It’s no surprise then that there’s currently a major campaign underway to do something about it.

-Solutions range from overhauling the current learning to drive process and providing extra training, through to imposing restrictions on what new drivers can do once they pass their test.
+Solutions range from overhauling the learning to drive process and providing extra training to impose restrictions on what new drivers can do once they pass their test.